Dristro/PureTorch/README.md

 - Make your changes.
 - Open a pull request with a detailed description of your changes.

-*Test cases will be added soon to help verify contributions.*
+*Test cases will be added soon to help verify contributions and new features.*

 ---